ncrna/Yeskit.old/README.md

 SCKIT can be used to read other information (such as gene mutation-by-cell matrix, pathogen count-by-cell matrix) and store them as additional data in the Seurat obj@metadata slot.
 In addition, SCKIT also has the function of reading and distinguishing the source of cells from the scRNA-seq data of xenografts samples.

+When there are many points in the vector diagram, editing becomes difficult.
+To this end, most visualization functions in SCKIT have the option to rasterize the geom_point layer of ggplot2 and keep all axes, labels, and text in vector format.